Vikuuu/Vikuuu.github.io/_posts/2025-06-22-basic-inverted-index.md

 of unstructured data from some small context.
 You searching anything on the web, the swarm of the unstructured data be it good or bad (your luck man...) based on some keywords that you give to the search engine.

-_Information Retrieval_ has been a critical part of human history(I don't know if its that deep).
+_Information Retrieval_ has been a critical part of human history(I don't know if it's that deep).
 Like you trying to find a book on how to **Rizz a gal** from library, so you tell the description of what you are looking or some important keywords.
 Using that either description or keyword, the librarian will get you the best book that might be available at the library or what the librarian will think is the best.